ageagainstthemachine/EnviroSnoop/README.md

 - `SCD4X_INTERVAL`, `BME680_INTERVAL`, `RADSENS_INTERVAL`, `PM25_INTERVAL`: Read intervals for each sensor (in seconds).

 ### Display Configuration
+- `ENABLE_DISPLAY`: Enable or disable the OLED display functionality.
 - `DISPLAY_UPDATE_INTERVAL`: Interval for updating the display (in seconds).

 ### Sensor Calibrations